What’s the cost to install a swimming pool?

 Here are some things that are hot in new pools today:

 - Saltwater filtration — with the price of chlorine rising, more and more pool owners are choosing saltwater systems over the ones that use traditional chemicals.
-While these can be a little more expensive to install (about $2,000 more, according to HomeGuide) and maintain, they require less attention day-to-day than chlorine pools do.
+While these can be a little more expensive to install (up to $2,200 more for the saltwater generator, according to HomeGuide) and maintain, they require less attention day-to-day than chlorine pools do.

 - Tanning shelves and benches — as pool owners look for ways to get more functionality out of their investment, tanning shelves (a large, shallow area where recliners can be partially submerged) and perimeter benches are gaining popularity.